0xPolygonMiden/compiler/docs/src/appendix/calling_conventions.md

   possible to call a function via `syscall` if the callee is not defined with this convention.
 Because of the semantics of `syscall`, this convention is highly restrictive.
-In particular, it is not permitted to pass pointer arguments, or aggregates containing pointers, as `syscall` involves a context switch, and thus memory in the the caller is not accessible to the callee, and vice versa.
+In particular, it is not permitted to pass pointer arguments, or aggregates containing pointers, as `syscall` involves a context switch, and thus memory in the caller is not accessible to the callee, and vice versa.
 - `Contract`, this is a special calling convention that is used when defining smart contract functions, i.e. functions that can be `call`'d.
 The compiler will not permit you to `call` a function if the callee is not defined with this convention, and functions with this convention cannot be called via `exec`.
 Like `syscall`,